Skip to main content

 How to submit

-The form is usually completed and submitted online, but it is also possible to print the completed online form and submit it by post.
+The form is usually completed and submitted online via the Government Gateway, but it is also possible to complete form onscreen and then print and submit it by post.
 If you have not yet left the UK, you should print and post the form.
-To make a submission, see GOV.UK.
+To find the form, see GOV.UK.

 Unfortunately, it is no longer possible to download a blank form from GOV.UK.